cognitedata/inso-bootstrap-cli/README.md

                            make sure to set the 'BOOTSTRAP_CDF_HOST' environment variable.
 Default:
                            https://bluefield.cognitedata.com/
-  --api-key TEXT           API key to interact with the CDF API.
-Provide this or
-                           make sure to set the
-                           'BOOTSTRAP_CDF_API_KEY' environment variable if you
-                           want to authenticate with API keys.
   --client-id TEXT         IdP client ID to interact with the CDF API.
 Provide
                            this or make sure to set the 'BOOTSTRAP_IDP_CLIENT_ID' environment variable if you want to authenticate